 Either one or both of you can guide his penis with your hands to your vaginal opening and help it enter.
 Easy as pie!

 There's this belief out there, I think, that the penis just automatically knows where to go, like some kind of heat-seeking missile.
 But contrary to the many jokes out there (jokes I'm not at all fond of) about people with penises having their brains between their legs instead of between their ears, penises don't have brains and don't make decisions.
-Not only that, but where the people with the actual brains and real decision-making capabilities want the penis to go will be different for everyone -- some people might not want penetration at all and will just want the penis to rub on the outside of the genitals; some will be interested in vaginal intercourse; some will be interested in anal intercourse.
+Not only that, but where the people with the actual brains and real decision-making capabilities want the penis to go will be different for everyone -- some people might not want it inserted into their bodies at all and will just want the penis to rub on the outside of the genitals; some will be interested in vaginal intercourse; some will be interested in anal intercourse.
 Some people will want all or some of these activities based on what they want on a particular day or with a particular partner.

 As you can see, that's an awful lot of responsibility for a body part that doesn't have the capacity to think.
 Better, then, for people to take charge of making sure it gets where they both want it.